Know the Right to Information Act, 2005

 Each authority covered by the RTI Act must appoint their Public Information Officer (PIO).
 Any person may submit a written request to the PIO for information.

-The Act covers the whole of India except Jammu and Kashmir.
+The Act now extends to the whole of India.
+The earlier exclusion of Jammu and Kashmir ceased with effect from 31 October 2019: under the Jammu and Kashmir Reorganisation Act 2019, the separate J&K Right to Information Act 2009 was repealed, and the central RTI Act 2005 now applies to the Union Territories of Jammu and Kashmir and of Ladakh as well.
 It is applicable on all constitutional authorities, including the executive, legislature and judiciary; any institution or body established or constituted by an act of Parliament or a state legislature.

 t is also defined in the Act that bodies or authorities established or constituted by order or notification of appropriate government including bodies “owned, controlled or substantially financed” by government, or non-Government organizations “substantially financed, directly or indirectly by funds” provided by the Government are also covered in the Act.
 The act specifies time limits for replying to the request.